accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 In high level, we first capture the desired __goals__ of a data layout.
 Ideally we want every goal to reach optimal, which by far is impossible.
 Trading off between goals composes the design space.

   * __Read amplification__.
 To return the desired value, how many extra data reads needed in count and size?
 Locating the data starts from index lookup.
-Without fine-grain index, reads need to scan through entire chunk.
+Without fine-grain index, reads need to scan through the entire chunk.
 More chunks containing stale data are involved, if chunks host overlapping ranges.
 Ideally, if any data can be located accurately, scan is not even needed.
 Read amplification is possible to be __amortized by batching queries__, at a cost of latency.

   * __Write amplification__.
 To write a piece of data, how many extra writes needed in count and size?
-In-place update in an array can kick ripple data movements if the slot is too small.
+In-place update in an array can kick off ripple data movements if the slot is too small.
 Append-only systems trigger background writes for GC/compaction.
 Background jobs also do rewrites.
 Write amplification is possible to be __pushed off to offline__ from write path, at a cost of space amplification.
 Deletes can be treated as a special type of writes.
 Note extra reads can also accompany write amplification in data movement.

   * __Space amplification__.
 Compared to only user data, how much extra storage space is spent at query tier?
 This includes unclaimed stale (or deleted) values, empty slots pre-allocated for inserts, internal fragmentation inside pages/chunks, external fragmentation that skips allocation.
 Space amplification can naively be reduced by GC/compact more frequently, at a cost of read/write amplification.
 Storage space goals are critical to Cloud Storage COGS which sells by capacity.